apache/celix/dependency_manager/README.md

 ### DM Component

-The `DM Component` manages the life cycle of the component.
-For example, when all required service dependencies are aviable the `DM Component` will call the `start` specified callback function of the component.
+The `DM Component` manages the life cycle of a component.
+For example, when all required service dependencies are available the `DM Component` will call the `start` specified callback function of the component.

 The `component_setImplementation` function can be used to specify which component handle to use.
 The `component_addInterface` can be used to specify one additional service provided by the component.